nerdCopter/OpenDRS/README.md

 - Supports exact cluster name matching for precise targeting

 **Standard DRS Analysis:**
-- Calculate average CPU and memory utilization across cluster hosts
+- Calculate average CPU and memory utilization across cluster hosts using standard deviation analysis
-- Identify hosts exceeding threshold based on standard deviation multiplier
+- Identify hosts exceeding threshold based on standard deviation multiplier (configurable via `-MigrationThreshold`)
 - Generate recommendations to move VMs from over-utilized to under-utilized hosts
+- Moves largest VMs first during standard DRS analysis

 **Load Balancing Analysis (when `-Balance` is specified):**
 - Count VMs per host, excluding vCLS (vSphere Cluster Services) VMs
-- Calculate ideal distribution for even VM count across hosts
+- Calculate ideal distribution for even VM **count** (not resource-weighted) across hosts
 - Generate recommendations to achieve balanced VM distribution regardless of resource utilization
+- **Moves smallest VMs first** to optimize distribution efficiency
+- May conflict with resource-based recommendations from VMware's native DRS

 **Rule Compliance:**
 - Respect all VM/Host affinity rules and VM anti-affinity rules unless bypassed
 - Automatically exclude hosts in maintenance mode from all analysis and operations

+**Coexistence Considerations:**
+- When VMware DRS is enabled and set to automatic mode, recommendations from this toolset may occasionally conflict with VMware's native DRS decisions
+- Both systems operate independently and may attempt to optimize for different criteria simultaneously
+- Consider VMware DRS automation level and cluster configuration when using this toolset

 ### 7.2.
 Rule Compliance
 - **VM/Host Affinity Rules**: VMs required to run on specific host groups are only migrated within those groups